Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 our demo on GPU.
 There is of course a lot more functionality that can eventually be ported to support the Array API standard.
 The eventual goal of that is to make array-consuming libraries like SciPy, scikit-learn, and scikit-image fully compatible with multiple array libraries.
+A lot of work has been done in that direction already - but that's for a future post to talk about!

 ## Acknowledgment